FinnSkers/The-Portman/README.md

 ## 🚀 Overview

 PORTMAN is a modern, AI-powered platform that transforms CVs and resumes into stunning professional portfolios and optimized documents.
-Built with cutting-edge technology and featuring a sleek dashboard interface.
+Built with cutting-edge technology and featuring automatic deployment to Vercel.

 ## ✨ Features